Baruch Computing and Technology Center (BCTC)

 - The user's department chair or administrative unit director must then confirm via an e-mail to The Baruch College Help Desk that the user is currently employed and should be provided a VPN account.

 - Once both the e-mail from the user and the department chair or administrative unit director has been received, the request will be processed and the account created.
-The BCTC will follow up to confirm the account setup and provide information about using the VPN service.
+The BCTC will follow up to confirm the account setup and provide information about using the VPN service and accessing your office desktop with Microsoft Remote Desktop

-The department head must identify in the request:
+- The department head/administrative unit director must also identify in the request:

-Please make it a point to upgrade to the GlobalProtect VPN to insure your access is not interrupted.
+Please make it a point to upgrade the GlobalProtect VPN service.
+Going forward you will receive upgrade notices for the software.
+These upgrades are required for enhancd security or new features.
 If you need assistance in doing this, please do not hesitate the contact the Baruch College Help Desk.